 With news that Cambodia’s government have recently banned access to online gambling, they may have thought to learn about how Kiwis approached the issue of gambling within New Zealand where it gives players an option both in online gaming and offline.

 When it comes to accessing online casino NZ sites via the internet, it is does so legally through foreign sites that are regulated outside of New Zealand.
 There are, of course, land-based casinos in New Zealand that Kiwis can play in, but it’s the online casinos that offer far more gaming opportunities for New Zealand players to win real money from.
+Not only that but they also give Kiwis the chance of gambling without having to use real money.
+This makes online casinos the perfect opportunity for players new to online gambling.

 The online casinos are fully licensed and regulated and what general New Zealand casino sites do is generate revenue for their government.
 Money can then be put back into communities, with online casinos, wins are tax exempt because it is outside of the NZ territory and the government miss out on taxing businesses.